sanjulamadurapperuma/is-migration-docs-creation-tool/README.md

 #### ⚠️ DISCLAIMER

-The artifacts and this tool's execution is completely depend upon the changes committed into `wso2-enterprise/migration-docs` repository. `is-migration-dcos-creation-tool` is not syncronizly getting updated with `wso2-enterprise/migration-docs` changes.
+The artifacts and this tool's execution is completely depend upon the changes committed into `wso2-enterprise/migration-docs` repository. `is-migration-docs-creation-tool` is not syncronizly getting updated with `wso2-enterprise/migration-docs` changes.
 Usually It may take 5-6 business days at least.

 ------------------------------------------------------------------